Paul DeJong Player Props: Cardinals vs. Giants

 Giants Pitching Rankings (2022)

-- The Giants' 3.89 team ERA ranked 15th among all league pitching staffs.
+- The Giants had the 15th-ranked team ERA among all league pitching staffs (3.89).

-- The Giants gave up the fewest home runs in baseball (132 total, 0.8 per game).
+- Giants pitchers combined to give up the fewest home runs in baseball (132 total, 0.8 per game).

-- Cobb (0-1) takes the mound for the Giants in his fifth start of the season.
-He has a 2.79 ERA in 19 1/3 innings pitched, with 22 strikeouts.
+- DeSclafani (1-1) gets the starting nod for the Giants in his fifth start of the season.
+He's put together a 2.63 ERA in 24 2/3 innings pitched, with 21 strikeouts.

-- In his last appearance -- out of the bullpen on Sunday -- the righty tossed 2/3 innings against the New York Mets while surrendering hits.
+- In his last appearance on Saturday against the New York Mets, the righty tossed five innings, allowing four earned runs while surrendering seven hits.

-- The 35-year-old has an ERA of 2.79, with 10.2 strikeouts per nine innings, in four games this season.
-Opponents are batting .313 against him.

 © 2023 Data Skrive.
 All rights reserved.